epi2me-labs/wf-cas9/docs/header.md

 # wf-cas9

-This repository contains a [nextflow](https://www.nextflow.io/) workflow for the multiplexed analysis of Cas9 enrichment sequencing.
+wf-cas9 is a [nextflow](https://www.nextflow.io/) workflow
+for the multiplexed analysis of Oxford Nanopore Cas9 enrichment sequencing.